What is Drip?

 |MailChimp||No||Multiple (plan specific)||Yes||Available||$10/month|

-There’s also automation tools that bundle several marketing services.
+There are also automation tools that bundle several marketing services.
 A service like HubSpot manages email marketing, social media marketing, and content management.

 Drip’s focus is on email marketing, and it does that well.
 Some suggest opting for marketing automation that takes care of all marketing functions, adding that this approach is more cost-effective.